berrli/GPU_Training/course/lessons/00_setup.md

 ```bash
 source spack/share/spack/setup-env.sh
 ```
-> [!NOTE]
+!!! note
-> You can check that spack has been successfully installed by running `spack --version` which should return the version of spack that you have available.
+    You can check that spack has been successfully installed by running `spack --version` which should return the version of spack that you have available.

 You will need need to create a spack environment, which can be done with the following, creating a spack environment named "cuda_course"
 ```bash